 There is no standard size for a clitoris, but it usually increases in size as blood runs to the genitals during sexual arousal.
-However, a hormonal imbalance, inflammation, and other medical conditions can also cause a clitoris to enlarge.
+However, a hormonal imbalance, inflammation, and other health conditions can also lead to a swollen clitoris.

 The clitoris is a female sexual organ.
 It is located just above the urethra, where urine is released from the body.

 A swollen clitoris in an adult is not usually a cause for concern.
 However, a child or newborn with a large or swollen clitoris should be evaluated by a pediatrician to rule out certain conditions.

 In this article, we look at causes of clitoral enlargement at several stages of life.
 We also explore symptoms and treatments.

 An adult’s clitoris usually swells because of sexual excitement or arousal.
 During arousal, more blood flows to the genitals, and the clitoris can fill up and appear larger.
 A similar process occurs in the penis.